Patty Cake (song)

 "Patty Cake" is a song recorded by American rapper Kodak Black.
-It was released via Atlantic Records on August 9, 2017.
-Included in Black's debut studio album Painting Pictures, it was described as a "bouncy piano driven track" by Complex Magazine.
+It was released via Atlantic Records on March 31, 2017 as a track in Black's debut studio album Painting Pictures and a music video was released on August 9, 2017.
+It was described as a "bouncy piano driven track" by Complex Magazine.

 Music video

 The official music video has received over 79 million views on YouTube as of May 9, 2021.
 It was directed by Michael Garcia, animated by Kimson Albert, produced by Shiri Fauer and Bruno Biel, and edited by Carlos Gonzalez.

 The video, featuring Black as "an animated cartoon attending a high school", shows students attending school, at where Black appears as a cartoon figure.
 He appears in the class, standing on a desk in the room while campaigning himself to become the school's homecoming king.
 At the school dance, Black arrives wearing a red suit and gold chains.
 There, he goes on the stage to perform his song and eventually becomes the homecoming king.
 The video ends as Black is crowned and he walks away.